-• Must allow the individual conducting the inspection to take notes freely during the inspection, and district office.
+Determining if a site is a regional or district office.
 A regional or district office is any office of a private foundation, other than its principal office, that has paid employees whose total number of paid hours a week are normally 120 hours or more.
 Include the hours worked by part-time (as well as fulltime) employees in making that determination.